Istanbul wins top prize as Turkey votes in local polls - ExBulletin

 More than a mayoral race

-Observers say that if Imamoglu manages to retain the Istanbul mayor's seat, he will be the ruling party's main challenger in the next presidential elections, scheduled for 2028.
+The Turkish president has nominated former Environment Minister Murat Kurum as his candidate for mayor of Istanbul.
+The 2019 vote was controversially canceled, but Imamoglu won the re-vote by an even larger margin, making him an instant hero for Turkey's notoriously divided opposition and a formidable foe of Erdogan.
+If Imamoglu manages to retain the Istanbul mayor's seat, he will likely be the ruling party's main challenger in the next presidential elections, scheduled for 2028.

-The pro-Kurdish party DEM, for example, the third of the 600 seats in parliament, presents two candidates for mayor of Istanbul, whereas during the 2019 race, it had agreed to stay out of the vote to implicitly support the opposition.

-The Istanbul ballot on Sunday will have 49 candidates and will measure 97 centimeters long.

-The elections are taking place with inflation of 67 percent and a massive devaluation of the lira, which fell from 19 to the dollar to 31 to the dollar in one year.
+The elections are taking place with inflation of 67 percent and a massive devaluation of the lira, which went from 19 to the dollar to 31 to the dollar in one year.
 Analysts believe this could work in favor of the opposition.
+Erdogan has devoted all his energy to campaigning for his candidate, repeatedly saying at rallies that Imamoglu, whose name he never mentions, is a part-time mayor consumed by presidential ambitions.
+Imamoglu focused his campaign on local issues and defended his achievements in office.
+Every vote you give to the CHP will mean more subways, daycare centers, green spaces, social benefits and investments, he promised before the vote.

 |